leap-stc/leap-stc.github.io/book/leap-pangeo/jupyterhub.md

    gcloud auth application-default login --scopes=https://www.googleapis.com/auth/devstorage.read_write,https://www.googleapis.com/auth/iam.test --no-browser
    ```
    > 🚨 It is very important to include the `--scopes=` argument for security reasons.
 Do not run this command without it!
-4. Follow the onscreen prompt and paste the command into a <span style="color:#22B401">local machine terminal.</span>
+4. Follow the onscreen prompt and paste the command into a terminal on your local machine.
 5. <span style="color:#22B401">This will open a browser window.
 Authenticate with the gmail account that was added to the google group. </span>
 6. <span style="color:#22B401">Go back to the terminal and follow the onscreen instructions.</span> Copy the text from the command line and <span style="color:#9301B4">paste the command in the open dialog on the remote machine.</span>
-7. <span style="color:#9301B4">Make sure to note the path to the auth json!</span> It will be something like `.../.config/gcloud/....json`.
+7. <span style="color:#9301B4">Make sure to note the path to the auth json!</span> It will be something like `.../.config/gcloud/....json`.</span>

 Now you are have everything you need to authenticate.

 Lets verify that you can write a small dummy dataset to the cloud.
 In your notebook/script run the following (make sure to replace the filename and your username as instructed).

+Your dataset should now be available for all LEAP members 🎉🚀

 ```python
 import xarray as xr